sisoje/swiftui-view-inspection/README.md

 ## Advanced Features

 - **Body Evaluation Observation**: Use `postBodyEvaluation()` and `observeBodyEvaluation()` to track view updates.
-- **Reflection Tree**: Access the `reflectionTree` of your views to inspect their structure and properties.
+- **Reflection Snapshot**: Access the `reflectionSnapshot` of your views to inspect their structure and properties.
 - **Hosted View Testing**: Utilize `hostedView` for testing views with internal state in a controlled environment.

 ## Contributing